pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

     * `consumer version number` and `consumer version order`
     * `revision_number`

-* `latest_pact_publications` - This view has the same columns as `all_pact_publications`, but it only contains the latest revision of the pact for each provider/consumer/version.
+* `latest_pact_publications_by_consumer_versions` - This view has the same columns as `all_pact_publications`, but it only contains the latest revision of the pact for each provider/consumer/version.
 It maps to what a user would consider the "pact" resource ie. `/pacts/provider/Provider/consumer/Consumer/version/1.2.3`.
 Previous revisions are not currently exposed via the API.

  The `AllPactPublications` Sequel model in the code is what is used when querying data for displaying in a response, rather than the normalised separate PactPublication and PactVersion models.